 The phones were delivered to the Maine State Police Computer Crimes Unit Aug.
 16 and the downloads were completed Aug.
 20, with a report on the findings issued Aug.
 23.

 A subpoena for the Department of Health and Human Services, Child Protective Services was issued Sept.
 3, to produce any records or documents pertaining to Marissa Kennedy and the three children Julio and Sharon Carrillo shared.

-Both Julio and Sharon faced the same charge of knowing and intentional murder following the prolonged beating death of Marissa and both initially pleaded guilty.
+Both Julio and Sharon faced the same charge of depraved indifference murder following the prolonged beating death of Marissa and both initially pleaded guilty.

 Julio Carrillo changed his plea to guilty July 22 and was sentenced to 55 years in prison Aug.
 28, and serving his time at the Maine State Prison in Thomaston.
 His earliest possible release date is June 25, 2065, according to the Maine Department of Corrections.

 Lawyers for Sharon Carrillo appealed to the Court to allow her to attend Julio’s sentencing, though her request was denied.
 Sharon was able to submit a written statement to the Court, though it is not known whether she did so.
 The State requested that any statement be impounded in order to protect the Court’s ability to impanel an impartial jury for Sharon Carrillo’s trial, scheduled for December.